crashka/seeding/README.md

 The literature on S(2,4,n) Steiner systems<sup>†</sup> indicates that there should be no repeat interactions of any kind for the numbers at play for us (30+ players and 8 inner-rounds) in the case of `n ≡ 4 (mod 12)` (i.e. 28, 40, 52, ...).
-I am not able to determine whether solutions are guaranteed for other cases of `n`, though I suspect so, in which case the core problem shifts over to the domain of [covering designs](https://www.dmgordon.org/cover/).
+I am not able to ascertain whether solutions are guaranteed for other cases of `n`, though I suspect so—in which case the core problem shifts over to the domain of [covering designs](https://www.dmgordon.org/cover/).
 For the purposes of continuing to explore a solution through combinatorics, I think we can safely disregard differences #1 and #3, above.

-Here is my suggestion to Steve on a course to consider:
+For what it's worth, here is a recent suggestion I made to Steve on a possible course to follow (but, then again, what the hell do I know about combinatorics?):

 > I think the way to approach this is to consider three distinct cases of N:
 >